amansonkar/edubyte/README.md

 Demo Video Link :  https://youtu.be/5hzjCEm95C8

+Hasura is a platform to build & deploy powerful app backends.
+Instant APIs for data, auth & file handling (powered by Postgres) and easy deployment workflows.

 # Quickstart - Build your own Docker image#

 Build the Docker image using the following command